Summary

 The cold, hard cash they received from their parents on their birthdays and holidays was not a burden to the kids and grandkids.
 I look forward to the inheritance of cold, hard cash, which is not a burden.

-In many cases, independent contract work in the same field provides a lot more freedom.
-Continuing to work at some productive enterprise helps maintain one's sharp intellect.
+In many cases, independent contract work in the same field offers significantly more freedom.
+Continuing to work at some productive enterprise helps maintain one’s sharp intellect.

 Recap:

-Sell and rent: Rental costs $4,500 per month, expenses $3,000, total cost $7,500 per month, Social Security income $4,000 plus $1,750 income from investment.
+Sell and rent: Rental costs $4,500 per month, expenses $3,000, total cost $7,500 per month.
+Social Security income is $4,000, plus $1,750 from investment income.
 The couple would still need a few thousand dollars per month to maintain their lifestyle.

 Now, sit at a barstool or in the mancave in your McMansion and open a bottle of fine Cabernet Sauvignon or Merlot.
 Or sit down on your traditional furniture and celebrate your best decision.
 Stay put!
-Maybe the grandkids want to come over for a few days to swim in the pool and barbecue.
-Perhaps they won't, but you can live with the satisfaction of being independent and owning an appreciating asset.
+Perhaps the grandkids would like to come over for a few days to swim in the pool and have a barbecue.
+Maybe they won’t, but you can live with the satisfaction of being independent and owning an appreciating asset.